jujumiago/living-civilization-framework/README.md

 * Claude (Anthropic)
 * Gemini (Google)

-AI tools were used as collaborative assistance tools.
+AI tools were used to assist with drafting, organization, exploration, and refinement.
+They did not make final decisions or independently author the framework.

 All final decisions, framework structure, interpretation, and publication responsibility belong to the author.